lorenzoceccanti/IoTSafeDomoticHome/README.md

 ```
 Where $ could be 0,1,2,...

-Also the Border Router has to be recompiled:
+Also the Border Router has to be recompiled.
+To compile it:
-To compile
 ```
 make TARGET=nrf52840 BOARD=dongle border-router.dfu-upload PORT=/dev/ttyACM0
 ```